oKidd/obs-ws-tunnel/README.md

 # OBS WebSocket Tunnel (Cloudflare + Lua)

+A lightweight Lua script that lets you control your local OBS instance from **anywhere on the internet**, even outside your local network.
-A lightweight Lua script designed to expose your local OBS WebSocket server to the internet using a tunnel (e.g., Cloudflare Tunnel).

-This allows remote control of OBS without opening ports or exposing your local network directly.
+It works by exposing your OBS WebSocket server through a secure tunnel (e.g., Cloudflare Tunnel), so you can remotely manage OBS without opening ports or dealing with complex network configuration.

+> ✅ Control OBS from another city, device, or network
+> ✅ No port forwarding required
+> ✅ Works behind NAT / firewalls

+---

 ## ✨ Features

-- 🌐 Expose local OBS WebSocket securely
+* 🌐 Expose local OBS WebSocket securely
+* 🌍 Control OBS from anywhere (not just your LAN)
-- 🔌 Works with tunneling solutions (Cloudflare Tunnel recommended)
+* 🔌 Works with tunneling solutions (Cloudflare Tunnel recommended)
-- ⚡ Minimal setup (Lua script)
+* ⚡ Minimal setup (Lua script)
-- 🔒 Avoids direct port forwarding
+* 🔒 Avoids direct port forwarding
-- 🧩 Compatible with OBS WebSocket API
+* 🧩 Compatible with OBS WebSocket API

-OBS WebSocket enables remote control of OBS via a WebSocket server (default port `4455`) :contentReference[oaicite:0]{index=0}

 ---

 ## 📦 Project Structure

-- `cloudflare_tunnel.lua` → Main script to connect OBS to your tunnel endpoint
+* `cloudflare_tunnel.lua` → Main script to connect OBS to your tunnel endpoint

 ---

 ## 🚀 How It Works

 1. OBS runs locally with the WebSocket plugin enabled.
-2. A tunnel (like Cloudflare Tunnel) exposes your local port to a public URL.
+2. A tunnel (e.g., Cloudflare Tunnel) exposes your local OBS WebSocket to a public URL.
-3. This script connects OBS to that tunnel endpoint.
+3. The Lua script helps bridge/configure the connection.
-4. Remote clients can control OBS through the public tunnel URL.
+4. You can connect to OBS from **anywhere in the world** using that public endpoint.

-Tunneling works by forwarding local traffic through an external server over protocols like WebSocket or HTTP, allowing access behind firewalls or NAT :contentReference[oaicite:1]{index=1}
+This means you are no longer limited to controlling OBS from within your local network.

 ---

 ## ⚙️ Requirements

-- OBS Studio
+* OBS Studio
-- OBS WebSocket plugin enabled
+* OBS WebSocket plugin enabled
-- Lua scripting enabled in OBS
+* Lua scripting enabled in OBS
-- A running tunnel (e.g., Cloudflare Tunnel)
+* A running tunnel (e.g., Cloudflare Tunnel)

 ---